Garden lighting: effects on wildlife

 - Lighting can act as a barrier for some species, fragmenting habitats, while for others artificial light is fatally attractive, becoming a sink for hundreds of insects each night

 - Garden birds are disturbed from sleep by sudden lighting and can begin singing before dawn.
-Robins especially seem sensitive to light and will extend their feeding period into the night where artifical light is present.
+Robins especially seem sensitive to light and will extend their feeding period into the night where artificial light is present.
 Owls may find hunting more difficult in lit, urban areas and birds that prefer to start migration flights at night can become disorientated

 - Development and phenology of aphids and crickets is disrupted by night light.
 As with the impact of climate change, changes in phenology (timing of events in nature) can lead to mismatches between links in ecosystems such as host plants, pollinators, prey and predators